Nuclear-Powered UIUC FAQ

 This is currently being studied through a separate DOE grant awarded to NPRE.

-Our project is currently under review with the Department of Energy.
-As is standard practice, the University does not share pending proposals, as they contain proprietary information.
-Having said that, we look forward to ongoing discussions about micronuclear reactor technology, and if our project is awarded, we will begin an intensive siting and licensing process.
-That process will involve more than two years of risk and safety evaluation, where we will work with appropriate state and federal regulatory agencies to detail our plans.
+As is standard practice, the University does not share proposals, as they contain intellectual property and proprietary information.
+Having said that, we look forward to ongoing discussions about micronuclear reactor technology.
+Intensive siting and licensing process will involve more than three years of risk and safety evaluation, where we will work with appropriate state and federal regulatory agencies to detail our plans.

 With a successful licensing by all governing bodies, including environmental assessments, safety assessments, and operational approval, the project team expects to be on-line with the new system in 2025.